 Examination of themes and unique developments in history that stand apart from the normal pattern; analytical and historiographical approach to such topics and phenomena as reform and reaction in American life; impact of ideology in European relations; clash of tradition and modernization in Asia; rise of nationalism in Latin America; emergence of a third world.
 Emphasis on class discussion of assigned materials and oral and written reactions to readings.
 Offered occasionally.

 HIS 400 SENIOR SEMINAR IN HISTORY

-Prerequisites: Senior standing; HIS 399 for history majors.
+Prerequisites: Senior standing and HIS 300.
 Readings, discussion, and research on selected problems in history, which results in a substantial research paper.
 Fulfills seminar requirement for history majors and secondary social studies majors.
 Offered every semester.

 HIS 401 TWENTIETH-CENTURY EUROPEAN DIPLOMACY

 Causes and diplomatic problems of World Wars I and II; the Paris Peace Conference and interwar diplomacy; peacemaking in the Cold War era; the European movement; Gaullism and its consequences.
 Offered occasionally.